About

 Advisory Board Member

-Specialist in Internal Medicine and Rheumatology, Hospital Regional Universitario Carlos Haya de Málaga
+Specialist in Internal Medicine and Rheumatology, Hospital Regional Universitario de Málaga

-Dr. Gema María Lledó Ibáñez is a specialist in Internal Medicine and Rheumatology at Hospital Regional Universitario Carlos Haya de Málaga.
-Her clinical work focuses on the diagnosis and longitudinal management of connective tissue diseases and other systemic autoimmune disorders, with particular interest in microvascular involvement.
+Dr. Gema María Lledó Ibáñez is a specialist in Internal Medicine and Rheumatology at Regional University Hospital of Málaga.
+Her clinical practice focuses on the diagnosis and longitudinal management of systemic autoimmune diseases with a special interest in microvascular involvement and its assessment by nailfold videocapillaroscopy.
+She has experience in dedicated systemic sclerosis and lupus, including complex lupus manifestations such as lupus nephritis, and has participated in multidisciplinary committees for interstitial lung disease and pulmonary hypertension.

-As an advisory board member, Dr. Lledó Ibáñez contributes her clinical and research experience to the development and review of educational content, helping ensure that materials remain practical, evidence-based, and closely aligned with real-world rheumatology practice.
+As an advisory board member, Dr. Lledó Ibáñez brings both clinical and research expertise to the development and review of educational content, helping ensure materials remain practical, evidence-based, and closely aligned with real-world rheumatology practice.

 Dr. Jorge Álvarez Troncoso, MD, PhD